-The scientific information discussed in this news release relating to new indications for our products is preliminary and investigative and is not part of the labeling approved by the European Medicines Agency for the products.
-The products are not approved for the investigational use(s) discussed in this news release, and no conclusions can or should be drawn regarding the safety or effectiveness of the products for these uses.
+The scientific information discussed in this news release related to Amgen's product candidates is preliminary and investigative.
+Such product candidates are not approved by the U.S. Food and Drug Administration, and no conclusions can or should be drawn regarding the safety or effectiveness of the product candidates.

-CONTACT: Amgen, Thousand Oaks Trish Hawkins, 805-447-5631 (Media) Arvind Sood, 805-447-1060 (Investors)
+CONTACT: Amgen, Thousand Oaks Trish Hawkins, 805-447-5631 (Media) Jessica Akopyan, 805-447-0974 (Media) Arvind Sood, 805-447-1060 (Investors)